5 Ways to Make the Most of Case Studies

 Help prospects progress through their buying cycle

-Regardless of the approach you take, you will need to inventory your current case studies and group them by industry, theme, and relevancy in the sales cycle.
-This step helps your sales representatives find the case study they need when they need it, ensuring that the stories are used appropriately.
+Regardless of the approach you take, you will need to inventory your current case studies.
+Then, group them by industry, theme, and relevancy in the sales cycle.

 Increase the productivity of your sales professionals